mkermani144/docs/samba/quota.md

 `3000012` is UID of `FooBar123`.

-Assigning quotas to users
+Assigning quotas for the users
 ----
-Assinging quotas to users is very easy:
 1. First, add `usrquota` and `grpquota` in your `fstab` file:

  ```